WEC-Sim/WEC-Sim/docs/theory/theory.rst

 line segments connected by node points (see :ref:`MoorDyn figure
 <MoorDynFig>`).
 The line mass is lumped at these node points along with
-gravitational and buoyancy forces, hydrodynamic loads, and reactions from contact with the seabed or other bodies.
+gravitational and buoyancy forces, hydrodynamic loads, and reactions from contact with the seabed.
 Hydrodynamic drag and added mass are calculated based on Morison's equation.
 A mooring line's axial stiffness is modeled by applying a linear stiffness to each line segment in tension only.
 A damping term is also applied in each segment to dampen non-physical resonance